zesstra/mudstandards/intermud/doc/intermud-v25.rst

 Combined with the default HMAC secret the second possibility enables peers to upgrade from the default secret to a specific one at any time.

+Which peers to inform about the secret, depends on the operator preferences.
+It may depend on a trust score the operator assigns or it may be sent to peers that are around for a certain time.

 Defined system headers / fields
 ===============================
 The fields defined in this section **MUST NOT** be used in any application sending